lommaks777/pesonalisev2/.qoder/repowiki/en/content/Data Management Scripts/Data Management Scripts.md

 The `update-user-simple.ts` script provides a simpler alternative that creates basic personalizations without AI processing.
 It uses template strings with user data to generate personalized content fields.
 This script is useful when AI services are unavailable or when simpler personalizations are sufficient.

 The `update-user-via-api.ts` script delegates personalization generation to an external API endpoint.
 It makes HTTP POST requests to a Vercel-hosted API that handles the personalization logic.
 This approach centralizes personalization logic and allows for more complex processing without requiring OpenAI credentials on the client side.

+**Updated** The personalization scripts now use centralized services from `lib/services/` for template loading and AI personalization, ensuring consistent behavior across different scripts and improving maintainability.

 ```mermaid
 sequenceDiagram